angusjtait/gfh-summary/index.md

 They say Linus Torvalds designed and built Git in two weeks.
 Me, I read this book, I wrote summaries, I did it all in 24 days.
 And while it's true that I'd used git for years prior,
-It did not aid this rapid pace.
+it did not aid this rapid pace.

 Git for Humans, from A Book Apart, [is available here](https://abookapart.com/products/git-for-humans)